ivymarkwell/timer-extension/README.md

 ### Overview
 A chrome extension that tracks how long you've been on a page.

-Currently displays in HH:MM:SS and time only updates when the tab itself changes, not when you travel to a different page.
+Currently displays in HH:MM:SS how long you've been on a particular page.
+Time updates when a new tab is created or when you visit a new page.

-### Features to come!
-- Add url to storage to track how long you've spent on a particular page
-- Update icon and time display